 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Chobani Yogurt Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new Chobani Yogurt food poisoning cases in all 50 states.

 Free Chobani Yogurt Recall Lawsuit Evaluation: If you or a loved one has been severely sickened after eating Chobani Yogurt, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Chobani Yogurt Recall Suit and we can help.
+You may be entitled to compensation by filing a Chobani Yogurt Recall lawsuit and we can help.